-For help, contact our Glendale immigration attorney at the Arnaout Immigration Law Firm.
+For help, contact our Los Angeles immigration attorney at the Arnaout Immigration Law Firm.
 We offer initial consultations to help you get started.

 A lesser investment of $500,000 may qualify the investor if the investment is in one of the targeted employment areas.
 These include rural areas with populations of less than 20,000, or locations that have experienced unemployment at 150 percent of the national average.